powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 ### Pros

 * Thoroughly abstracted.
 A package external to `foo.Config` doesn’t know what data is stored in it, or how the internals of that storage are implemented.
-* Configuration is highly reusable between multiple projects – meaning configuration variable keys (such as environment variables) can be de-facto standardized.
+* Configuration is highly reusable between multiple projects — meaning configuration variable keys (such as environment variables) can be de-facto standardized.
 * Memory usage can be more efficient, since dependencies could be loaded as pointers and shared between various packages.
 Compared with creating and sharing instances of a struct, common sense dictates the memory usage should be lower using a single pointer per dependency.

 ### Cons

-* Configuration is order dependent, and the order can’t be figured out by looking at individual packages since the purpose of the Config is dynamic.
+* Configuration is order dependent, and the order can’t be figured out by looking at individual packages since the purpose of the `Config` is dynamic.
 This could lead to developers attempting to use unconfigured packages.
 * Using this pattern, finding the actual key of an environment variable is not an easy task.
 This `interface` is so abstract that it takes minutes of detective work to find where and how a configuration value is set.
 In the example above, you can’t directly answer the following questions without digging into the code for a specific project:
   * Which package initially set the database within the `Config`?
   * Did any package overwrite the initial setting for the database?
   * What key is used to access the database via the method `Config.Value`?
-* Configuration does not belong to the application – it is shared custody between the application and its dependencies.
+* Configuration does not belong to the application — it is shared custody between the application and its dependencies.
 There’s no knowing whether modifying a key will have cascading effects within other packages using the `Config`.
 * Adding new keys is painful, since the `interface` obfuscates how things work under the hood.
 * Loss of type safety.
-Since configuration is an ``interface``, there is no check at compile-time verifying the expected type of configuration was used.
+Since configuration is an `interface`, there is no check at compile-time verifying the expected type of configuration was used.
 Only a runtime error will reveal the issue.

 ### How to Fix It